 On the far right of the image above is a pet door with a "high aspect ratio."

-We are trying to make sure that the pet door is as accessible as possible for your pet, large dogs, and small dogs alike.
-This also means ensuring that the door remains accessible throughout the entirety of your pet's life.
+Whether you have a small or large dog door, your pet door needs to be as accessible as possible for your pet.
+This also means ensuring that the door flap remains accessible throughout the entirety of your pet's life.
 Pet door sizes that were accessible to your pets during their youth may become more difficult for them as they age.

-This is what 'high-aspect-ratio' pet doors are all about.
+This is what “high-aspect-ratio” pet doors (also known as tall dog doors) are all about.
 For a given width, you get more height, which means you can get the step-over lower to the ground for easier access later in life (also a great bonus for giant breeds and smaller breeds sharing).